 (b) The child care staff member responsible for each child on the field trip shall maintain a written record of which vehicle each child is being transported in and the cellular phone number of the adult in that vehicle .

 (4) A second adult shall be present in the vehicle for every five infants or a combination of seven or more toddlers, preschool and school age children whenever children are transported by a vehicle.

 (5) A second adult shall be present in the vehicle for every ten school children, or the driver shall have a means of immediate communication, such as cellular phone, to summon a second adult whenever only school children are transported in one vehicle.

-(6) The second adult in the vehicle may be the driver or a parent or volunteer.
+(6) The second adult in the vehicle may be the driver, a parent or volunteer.

-(7) An adult must be present with the vehicle any time children are in the vehicle.
-At no time are children to be left unattended in a vehicle.
+(7) At no time are children to be left unattended in a vehicle.

 (8) During routine walking trips or walking field trips, a second adult shall be present for every five infants or a combination of seven or more toddlers, preschool and school children or for every ten school children if the group of children on the walking trip includes only school children.